source-academy/js-slang/README.rst

 is assumed to be located in ``../cadet-frontend``, from the root of this repo.
 The command
 ``yarn jsdoc``
-makes the documentation available in folder ``doc/jsdoc/libraries/``.
+makes the documentation available in folder and updates the jsons for documentation displayed in the `cadet-frontend`.
+``doc/jsdoc/libraries/``.
 The script `jsdoc` provides an installation command to deploy the documentation via `scp` on a server:
 ``yarn jsdoc install``

+To update documentation displayed in autocomplete on the frontend, `js-slang` version needs to be bumped and `cadet-frontend` needs to be updated to use the new version.

 Testing
 -------